 This is a game for two people for example:

-Each course can have 4-8 participants and will cost 10 euros.
+Each course can have up to 8 participants and will cost 10 euros per person.

 Perhaps also good to note: this course is NOT about connecting different chords together, harmony in the bigger picture, 7th-chords or basso continuo.